Check Out my Knitting Supplies Store here...

 Row 2: *K1, p1, repeat from * to last st, k1.

-To make a slip knot, wind the yarn around two fingers and over the two fingers again to the back of the first loop.
-Pull the back thread through the loop, insert your knitting needle and pull the knot tight.
+To make a slip knot, wind the yarn around two fingers leaving a reasonably long taile and wind it over the two fingers again to the back of the first loop.
+Pull the back thread through the loop, insert your knitting needle and pull two tails to make the knot tight.

 You should now have on loop or stitch on your left-hand needle.
 Holding the needle with your slip knot stitch in the left hand, push the right hand needle through the front of the loop, wrap the yarn around the right hand needle and pull it through to the front.